 The young people with PDA I work with often ask me what PDA means, how it relates to their ASD diagnosis and, more importantly, how to make the best of their strengths and find ways to cope with and overcome their difficulties.
 I also get frequent requests from parents to help them explain PDA to their child.

 Embarking on the process of assisting your child to develop their self-awareness is incredibly worthwhile.
-It will guide their search for better ways to manage their difficulties and problematic behaviours, and, in the long term, it will help them to make the right choices for the future.
+It will guide their search for better ways to manage their difficulties and problematic behaviours.
+In the long term, it will help them to make the right choices for the future.

 Tips to talk to your child about their PDA

-Let me share some strategies I’ve learned working with the young people I serve, to assist you in helping your child gain more self-awareness:
+To assist you in helping your child gain more self-awareness, let me share some strategies I’ve learned working with the young people I support:

 - Make them feel in control while learning about their PDA and try hard to reduce their anxiety.
 This is a little mantra to put them in the driving seat: